Waxolunist/vimconf/README.md

 Completion in java code (Hold the ctrl-key down to choose from completion)
 - *<F8>*
 Reset the classpath from your .occp file next to your pom.xml or generate the .occp.
+- *Shift-S*
+Pressing "S" in the the FileManager opens the current file in the correct app.
+- *gu*
+Opens the url under the cursor (see utl.vim)
+- *,l*
+Search for the dictionary entry at http://dict.leo.org

 # Documentation